 Graduate Program Coordinator

 The Department of Civil and Environmental Engineering offers programs of study leading to the degrees of Master of Science in Civil Engineering (MSCE), Master of Sustainable Transportation (MST), Master of Supply Chain Transportation and Logistics (MSCTL), and Doctor of Philosophy.
-The department also provides authorized options leading to the College-wide Master of Science (MS) and Master of Science in Engineering (MSE) degrees.

 Graduate Online Programs: